Pskov: Grand Duchy of Moscow

 Finally, in 1510, the city was annexed by the Grand Duchy of Moscow.
-Three hundred families were deported from Pskov to central Russia and merchants and military families from Muscovy were settled in the city.
-At this time Pskov had at least 6,500 households and the population of more than 30,000 and was one of the three biggest cities of Muscovy, alongside Moscow and Novgorod.
+Three hundred families were deported from Pskov to central Russia, and merchants and military families from Muscovy were settled in the city.
+At this time Pskov had at least 6,500 households and a population of more than 30,000; it was one of the three biggest cities of Muscovy, alongside Moscow and Novgorod.

 Tsardom of Russia

 The deportation of noble families to Moscow under Ivan IV in 1570 is a subject of Rimsky-Korsakov's opera Pskovityanka (1872).
 Pskov still attracted enemy armies and it withstood a prolonged siege by a 50,000-strong Polish-Lithuanian army during the final stage of the Livonian War (1581–1582).
 The king of Poland Stephen Báthory undertook some thirty-one attacks to storm the city, which was defended mainly by civilians.
 Even after one of the city walls was broken, the Pskovians managed to fill the gap and repel the attack.
 "A big city, it is like Paris", wrote Báthory's secretary about Pskov.

 The estimates of the population of Pskov land in the middle of 16th century range from 150 to 300 thousand.
-Famines, epidemics (especially the epidemic of 1552) and the warfare led to a five-fold decrease of the population by 1582-1585 due to mortality and migration.
+Famines, epidemics (especially the epidemic of 1552) and the warfare led to a five-fold decrease of the population by 1582–1585 due to mortality and migration.

 The city withstood a siege by the Swedish in 1615.
 The successful defence of the city led to the peace negotiations culminating in the Treaty of Stolbovo.

 Russian Empire

 Peter the Great's conquest of Estonia and Livonia during the Great Northern War in the early 18th century spelled the end of Pskov's traditional role as a vital border fortress and a key to Russia's interior.
 As a consequence, the city's importance and well-being declined dramatically, although it served as a seat of separate Pskov Governorate since 1777.
+In 1897, the ethnic make-up, by mother tongue, was 80.0% Russian, 5.7% Polish, 4.7% Jewish, 4.3% German, 2.4% Latvian, 2.1% Estonian.